iivanoo/covid-apps-observer/data/data_us/reports/resources/org.healthquest.android.hqst.healtheconnect___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.healthquest.android.hqst.healtheconnect 5 reviews"/>
 </p>

+> Clear picture and voice quality.
+Almost as if you are there...but not quite!
+Love in person interaction.<br> :date: __2020-12-02 21:25:09__

 > Great<br> :date: __2020-11-25 22:01:09__

 > This is a great app.
 In this day and age of covid-19 I don't feel unsafe going to a doctor's office.
 The system has been working fine for me so far and I give it five stars!<br> :date: __2020-11-22 00:54:33__